code-mm/code_library/documentation/api.md

 ## Loan -> /api/loan

+* /reserved/
+Allowed method: GET, POST
+Required arguments: None
+Optional arguments: None
+Description: Return a list of all reserved loans, of the logged in user, or create a new one.

+* /reserved/<loan_id>/
+Allowed method: GET, DELETE
+Required arguments: loan_id
+Optional arguments: None
+Description: Return a reserved loan, of the logged in user, or delete one.

-* /<bookCopyId>/
+* /active/
 Allowed method: GET
-Required arguments: NONE
-Optional arguments: bookCopyId
-Description: Returns list of all or a single loan.

-* /
-Allowed method: POST
-Required arguments: bookCopyId, from_date, to_date
+Required arguments: None
 Optional arguments: None
-Description: Creates loan of requested copy of a book.
-Example (json): {"book": 2, "from_date": "2019-01-01", "to_date": "2019-01-15"}
+Description: Return a list of all active loans, of the logged in user.

-* /<loanId>/
+* /active/<loan_id>/
-Allowed method: DELETE
+Allowed method: GET, DELETE
-Required arguments: loanId
+Required arguments: loan_id
 Optional arguments: None
-Description: Deletes loan of a given copy of a book.
+Description: Return a active loan, of the logged in user, or delete one.

-* /loanOwn/
+* /history/
 Allowed method: GET
 Required arguments: None
-Optional arguements: None
+Optional arguments: None
-Description: Returns a list with all the loans of the logged in user.
+Description: Return a list of all prior active loans, of the logged in user.

+* /history/<loan_id>/
+Allowed method: GET
+Required arguments: loan_id
+Optional arguments: None
+Description: Return a prior active loan, of the logged in user.